 There are many assumptions around our roles in the relationship that quite often can remain buried until something happens.
 Whether you’ve lost your job or won the lottery, it will all come bubbling up to the surface.

 It may seem the argument is about money, but it may well be about who ‘wears the pants’ in the relationship.
 Or about trust (or lack of it) or any of a myriad of other emotions that are part of being in a relationship.

 We bring our own personal beliefs about money into our relationships.

-Your beliefs and behaviour about money form your Money Personality – which is a behavioural pattern relating to your spending and saving.
+Your beliefs and behaviour about money come from your Money Personality, which is a behavioural pattern typically relating to your spending and saving but also include attitudes to money.
 In a relationship it is not unusual that your individual Money Personalities clash.
 But by understanding how opposing types can be complementary in a relationship, you will become a stronger team.

 Maybe you are a Spender and believe that debt is fine and it doesn’t matter if you don’t pay the credit card bill off each month.
 After all money, is there to be enjoyed!